-In an effort to provide qualified buyers with more options, particularly in low-poverty census tracts, RRHA is using some 5(h) funds to find homes for qualified buyers that are not interested in purchasing a Section 32 or the Lease-Purchase program.
+In an effort to provide qualified buyers with more options, particularly in low-poverty census tracts, RRHA is using some 5(h) funds to find homes for qualified buyers that are not interested in purchasing a Section 32 home or participating in the Lease-Purchase program.
+At present two homebuyers have signed options and paid deposits to purchase homes in the City of Roanoke that RRHA has acquired.